 Council's monthly magazine is distributed to every household in Greater Dandenong.
 It features all the latest news and events from the City of Greater Dandenong.

+Content must be sent eight weeks in advance, may be edited and it cannot be guaranteed that the item will appear in the magazine.
+Submissions can be emailed to news@cgd.vic.gov.au..
 The City accepts submissions to promote local community events.
 Send a maximum of 200 words along with a JPEG photograph to share the story.